cloudcreate-dk/essentials-project/reactive/README.md

 }
 ```

-### LocalCommandBus
+### CommandBus/LocalCommandBus
-The `LocalCommandBus` provides an indirection between a command and the `CommandHandler` that's capable of handling the command.
+The `LocalCommandBus` provides the default implementation for the `CommandBus` concepts, which provides an indirection between a command and the `CommandHandler`
+that's capable of handling the command.
-The CommandBus pattern provides location transparency, the sender of the command doesn't need to know which `CommandHandler` supports
+The `CommandBus` pattern provides location transparency, the sender of the command doesn't need to know which `CommandHandler` supports
 the given command.

 There MUST always be one and only one `CommandHandler` capable of handling a given Command.